-The Band: The Humuhumunukunukuapua'a and Strathspey Society Band: Bruce, Patti & David were at a Scottish Dance Week on the island of Kauai, Hawaii, when they started to play together.
+The Band: Bruce, Patti & David were at a Scottish Dance Week on the island of Kauai, Hawaii, when they started to play together.
 Finding like-minded fiddler Heather was easy.
 Adopting the state fish of Hawaii as their mascot, the Humus were born.
 "As far as we know, we are the world's best Hawaiian-themed Scottish music band."
 They also play for Ceilidh dancing, English dance, Contra and even play acoustic folk-rock songs for weddings & parties.
-This band has honored the Hawaii Branch by playing at the 2007, 2008, 2009, 2010, 2011 and 2012 Aloha Weekend Workshops in Honolulu, and are a heck of a lot of fun to dance to!
+This band has honored the Hawaii Branch by playing at our Aloha Weekend Workshops in Honolulu every year since 2007, and are a heck of a lot of fun to dance to!

-Saturday February 16, 9:00 am - noon and 1:00 - 2:00 pm: Classes at the Ala Wai Golf Course Multi-Function Facility (Palladium): 404 Kapahulu Avenue, Honolulu.
+Saturday February 15, 9:00 am - noon and 1:00 - 2:00 pm: Classes at the Ala Wai Golf Course Multi-Function Facility (Palladium): 404 Kapahulu Avenue, Honolulu.
 Breakfast will be served at 8:30, and lunch served at noon.

 Sunday, February 17, 9:30 am - 11:30 am: Class at the Ala Wai Palladium Ballroom.

-5:30 - 9:00 pm: Ceilidh at St. Andrew’s Cathedral, 229 Queen Emma Square Honolulu.
+5:30 - 9:00 pm: Ceilidh at St. Andrew’s Cathedral, 229 Queen Emma Square, Honolulu.
 Transportation will be provided from the Queen Kapiolani Hotel.

 Friday Evening Dances

-It’s Nae Bother (J)
+It’s Nae Bother

-MacDonald of the Isles (S)
+MacDonald of the Isles

-Mrs. Stewart’s Jig (J)
+Mrs. Stewart’s Jig

-White Heather Jig (J)
+The White Heather Jig